PimCoumans/AnimationPlanner/README.md

 }
 ```

-The above code creates the following animation
+The above code creates the following animation.
+For more examples see the includes sample app.

 <p align="center">
     <img src="Assets/sample-app.gif" width="293" height="634" />